noiuytre/CS-528-XCS-attack-mitigation/README.md

 # CS 528 - XCS attack mitigation
-This is a XCS attack mitigation tool used in a server side to check the file of a current folder
+This is a XCS attack mitigation tool used in a server side to check the file of a current folder You need to set your API Key in the file Scaaner.py

 ## Getting started
 The tool has 2 sides :